• Home

 Instructions

-• First make a flax egg by whisking together the flax meal and the 5 tbsp of water.
+• First, make a flax egg by whisking together the flax meal and the 5 tablespoons of water.
 Let this sit for 5 minutes.

 • In a separate bowl, whisk together the wet ingredients, including the flax egg.
 This mixture should end up looking very gelatinous.